“If you want to conquer the anxiety of life, live in the moment, live in the breath.” ― Amit Ray

 Foster a growth mindset, gain clarity of purpose, and develop high value relationships.
 Invest in yourself or someone you lead today by enrolling in our in-depth online course in resilience.

-First, it literally keeps you alive, taking you from a moment of crisis to the moments afterwards.
+1. It keeps you alive, taking you from a moment of potential crisis to the moments afterwards.
 This is especially important if you find yourself experiencing thoughts of self-harm.
-If you focus on breathing, it erases the thought of self-harm, even if only temporarily.
-So that’s the first thing.
+By focusing on breathing it erases self-destructive thoughts—even if only temporarily.

 2. It activates your parasympathetic nervous system, the body’s natural process for calming you down from stressful situations.

 Remembering to breather won't make your problems magically disappear, but what it will do is help you to face whatever challenges come your way with greater clarity, confidence, courage, by removing the distractions of negative rumination.

 What reminder can you give yourself to remember to breathe before reacting to the events around you?

 It’s not always easy to stay positive when faced with negative circumstances, but the key is to not get so tied to an outcome that you sacrifice your happiness for something that simply may never come to be, because even dreams achieved aren’t always what they seem, and eventually everything comes to an end.
 Facing challenges with big deep breaths can offer you a calm mind to be open to accommodations for disruptions, providing just enough wiggle room to help you identify alternate paths.

 Take a moment to breathe with a visit to The Hashtag Positivity Store and get your own Official #POSITIVITY Shirt!